chrt-io/blog/_drafts/going-retro.md

 At a closer inspection, you'll notice that the grey area is, in fact, a pattern.

 ![Detail of the Pattern](/assets/uploads/screenshot-2021-06-29-at-19-50-00.png "Detail of the Pattern")

+How to create a new chart, and how to add data have been already shown in other posts.
+What I want to show here is how easy it is to add annotations, and _axis lines_ to highlight certain values.

+Annotations are extremely important for charts, either to explain the series themselves (like in these two examples, where I omitted axis' titles), or to help better understand the meaning of the data.

+With chrt, adding an annotation is as simple as